skiadas/TheoryCompCourse/notes/p_vs_np.md

 5. Repeat this with $i,j$ pairs progressively further from each other (so we fill from the main diagonal and going outwards, one diagonal at a time).
 6. $w$ is in $L$ if and only if the start variable $S$ is in the $(1,n)$-th entry.

-To examine the the complexity of this process, the dominant step is $4$.
+To examine the complexity of this process, the dominant step is $4$.
 There are in the order of $O(n^2)$ times that step $4$ will need to be repeated.
 It also takes $O(n)$ time to do step $4$ (the number of non-terminals in the grammar is constant, and step $4$ requires at most that number times $n$ steps).
 A total running time of $O(n^3)$.

 ## The class NP

 The class $NP$ consists of problems that are "verifiable in polynomial time".
-What this means is that it might not be possible to determine in polynomial time, given an instance, whether it is
+What this means is that it might not be possible to determine in polynomial time, given a string, whether it is an instance of the language, but it might be possible to verify that if we are provided some more "evidence".

-TODO
+One of the most important such problems is the *Hamiltonian Path* problem HAMPATH, consisting of all representations of triples $\langle G,s,t\rangle$ where $G$ is a directed graph that contains a Hamiltonian path from $s$ to $t$.
+A Hamiltonian path is one that passes through all vertices exactly once.

+Noone knows a polynomial-time way to determine if a triple as above is in HAMPATH or not.
+However, it would be possible, if someone provided us with such a path, to verify that it is indeed a Hamiltonian path.
+In that sense, this problem is verifiable in polynomial time.

+Another problem, called COMPOSITE, consists of all integers that are the product of two smaller integers.
+It is much easier to verify that a number is composite if you are given the two factors, as opposed to having to find them first.

+These ideas lead us to the following formal definition:

+> A **verifier** for a language $A$ is an algorithm $V$ such that:
+> $$A=\left\{w\mid V\textrm{ accepts }\langle w,c\rangle\textrm{ for some string }c\right\}$$
+> We measure the time of the verifier in terms of the length of the string $w$.
+A **polynomial time verifier** runs in polynomial time in the length of $w$.
+A language is called **polynomially verifiable** if it has a polynomial time verifier.
+>
+> The string $c$ is often called a **certificate** or **proof** of membership in $A$, or sometimes a witness.

+> NP is the class of all languages that have polynomial time verifiers.
+>
+> The term stands for **nondeterministic polynomial time**, because there is an alternative characterization using non-deterministic polynomial time Turing machines.
+The certificate effectively amounts to the non-deterministic machine taking some deterministic steps first to write the correct certificate on the tape.

+> A language is in NP if and only if it is decided by some nondeterministic polynomial time Turing machine.

+We leave the details to the reader.
+They are outlined at page 266 of the book.

+It should be clear that every language in P is also in NP.
+Whether they are equal is at this point unknown, and considered one of the hardest questions in theoretical computer science:

+> It is not known whether $P=NP$ or whether $P\neq NP$.

+### Some NP problems

+We already considered two NP problems earlier, HAMPATH and COMPOSITE.
+We will now look at some more:

+$$\textrm{CLIQUE} = \left\{\langle G,k\rangle\mid G\textrm{ a graph with a }k-\textrm{clique}\right\}$$

+A $k$-clique is a set of points that are all adjacent to each other.

+It is easy to see that this problem is in NP: All we need as a certificate is the set of $k$ vertices that form a clique, and then it is easy to verify that there is the right number of them and that they have all required edges.

+$$\textrm{SUBSET-SUM}$$